witoszekdev/my-awesome-learning-resources/README.md

 # (my) Awesome learning resouces 📚

-Personal list of programming related learning resources.
+> Courated personal list of programming related learning resources.

+**But Why?**

 I starred a lot of repos on GitHub and bookmarked / pinboarded / Instapapered a lot of great resources on the Internet.
 Unfortunatley I've never had time to read them all.
 Maybe when I categorize them in a nice and easy-to-read list I'll finally read them? 😅

-## Used Emojis
-- ✍️ – Learn by doing
+**Used Emojis**
-- 📜 – Introduction / List
+- 📜 – Introduction to topic / List / Curriculum
 - 🔗 – List linking to other resources

+- 💬 – Text Tutorial
-- 🎥 – Video / YouTube Channel
+- 🎥 – Video Tutorial / YouTube Channel
-- 📝 – Quiz
 - 🗞️ – Article
-- 💬 – Tutorial
 - 📗 – Book

+- ✍️ – Learn by doing
+- 📝 – Quizes

 - 💡 – New Ideas / Trending

 - 👌 – Best–Practices
 - 🚧 – Bad-Practices
 - 📊 – Design Patterns

 - 🔐 – Security
 - ✂️ – Code